 A. McKay Public School Choice Option:

 Public School Choice Determinations:

 While the school district makes every effort to accommodate school choice requests, many of the schools are critically overcrowded (at or above 90% capacity).
 We monitor our schools for both school-wide and class-size capacity.
 The availability of some schools may change during the school year, without notice.
 The capacity/frozen list is posted here.

 Public School Transportation:

 To exercise the McKay Public School Option for a Pasco County public school, submit the request for a School Choice application for McKay to firstname.lastname@example.org.

 Contact the Charter School of choice to gain information on the Charter School process.

 B. McKay Private School Option:

-If a student is already enrolled in the McKay Scholarship Program and attending a participating private school, then a new intent is not necessary.
-At the end of each school year the private school must re-enroll your child for the coming year.
-In order to be eligible for the first payment of the next school year, a student must be enrolled by a participating private school by August 2nd.
+If a student is already enrolled in the McKay Scholarship Program and attending a participating private school, a new Intent is not necessary.
+At the end of each school year the private school must re-enroll the student for the upcoming school year.
+In order to be eligible for the first payment, review the deadlines to receive 100% of the McKay Scholarship payment by clicking here and then scrolling down to Scholarhsip Payments.

 Out of District students may not displace Pasco County residents.